k-seun/k-seun/README.md

-# I am majoring A.I. in Gachon University
+# Majoring A.I. in Gachon University
 Seongeun Kim, student of Gachon A.I.

 I'm currently learning programming.